SenseNet/docs.sensenet.com/content/api-docs/querying/02-field.md

 # Query by a text field

-The following query returns the content that's Name is BusinessPlan.docx
+The following query returns the content that's `Color` is `Yellow`

 <tab category="querying" article="query-by-field" example="byShortText" />

-Following query returns the content that's Description field contains the word 'company' (notice that it is actually a [wildcard search](/api-docs/querying#wildcardsearch))
+Following query returns the content that's `DisplayName` field contains the word 'Astra' (notice that it is actually a [wildcard search](/api-docs/querying#wildcardsearch))

 <tab category="querying" article="query-by-field" example="byLongText" />

 # Query by a number field

-Following example shows how to get the list of tasks that's completion rate is lower than 50% (their Completion field's value is less than 50):
+Following example shows how to get the list of cars that's `Price` lower than 1 000 000:

 <tab category="querying" article="query-by-field" example="byNumber" />

 # Query by a boolean field

 You can also query by a boolean field as it is shown in the following example.
-The query returns the list of critical workspaces (e.g. content that's IsCritical field's value is `true`).
+The query returns the list of folders (e.g. content that's `IsFolder` field's value is `true`).

 <tab category="querying" article="query-by-field" example="byBoolean" />